irods-contrib/irods-cloud-browser/Docs/Docker.md

 Dockerhub can be consulted for available tags.
 The location may eventually change, and this will be noted in later releases.

+## Configure (optional) browser login presets and SSL negotiation

+Add the irods-cloud-backend-config.groovy file [see](https://github.com/DICE-UNC/irods-cloud-browser/blob/master/irods-cloud-bckend/misc/irods-cloud-backend-config.groovy)  to your /etc/irods-ext directory on the server where the irods-cloud-backend.war
+is running allows limiting of the login page to a preset host/port/zone, presenting only a user and password.
+If this file is not present, or the beconf.login.preset.enabled=false is set, than the login form will allow logging in to any iRODS grid.

+Place that file in the /etc/irods-ext directory, ensuring that the Tomcat service can read it, and fill in the preset data, setting beconf.login.preset.enabled-true.

+This file also sets the SSL negotiation policy between the mid-teir and iRODS.
+This is covered in ssl.md.
+Note that if your iRODS server is not configured for SSL, you need to set this property to CS_NEG_REFUSE, otherwise iRODS will try to use SSL and will generate an authentication exception.
+You can check Catalina.out in the docker image or iRODS logs and look for SSL exceptions.

 The image from dockerhub can be configured when it is run in the following manner:

 ```